LuciaUchegbu/Hackbio_StageZero/essay.md

 ## **Understanding Cancer as an Evolutionary Process**

 Cancer progression mirrors Darwinian evolution, where selective pressures such as hypoxia, immune surveillance, and therapeutic stress drive clonal diversification (Greaves & Maley, 2012).
 Single-cell studies show that genetic and transcriptomic variability among tumor cells underpins adaptability and survival under treatment stress (Davis et al., 2020).
 By resolving cellular hierarchies and differentiation trajectories, scRNA-seq enables tracing of clonal evolution and elucidation of how microenvironmental cues shape selection dynamics (Huang et al., 2023).
+Figure 1:  Tumor evolution and intratumor heterogeneity.
+Adapted from Sabaawy (2013).

 ## **Principles of scRNA-seq**